 The tea culture reflects the oriental traditional culture, combining the tea with Tao wisdom, pronounced in Chinese as Dao, which is an integral part of the Chinese culture.

-The Dao of tea stresses the fact of being harmonious, quiet, optimistic and authentic.
-Peace of mind being the first step to get to tranquillity as a spiritual purpose in order to combine harmony and serenity.
-The idea is that as long as a person keeps quiet inside, she can always take advantage of the enjoyment of the conversation, of laughter, of the music and the opera.
+The Dao of tea stresses the fact of being harmonious, quiet, optimistic, and authentic.
+Peace of mind is the first step to get to tranquillity as a spiritual purpose in order to combine harmony and serenity.
+The idea is that as long as a person keeps quiet inside, she can always take advantage of the enjoyment of the conversation, of laughter, of the music, and the opera.

-Ones would say that the tea culture is a kind of intermediate culture which allows to pass on the spirit of the Chinese traditional culture to the future generations.
+One would say that the tea culture is a kind of intermediate culture that allows passing on the spirit of the Chinese traditional culture to future generations.